 School Resource Officers

-The Brighton Police School Resource Unit is managed by the Support Services Lieutenant.
-The four School Resource Officers work in partnership with 27J in the Middle and High Schools within the Brighton limits.
-The School Resource Unit is responsible for investigating crime within the assigned schools, enhance security, and maintain a safe environment for all students and staff members.
+The Youth Services unit is managed by a police sergeant, under the guidance of the one of the patrol division commanders.
+The seven Youth Services officer and one sergeant work in partnership with School District 27J out of the middle and high schools in the city limits of Brighton.
+The Youth Services unit is responsible for investigating crime within the assigned schools, enhance security, and maintain a safe environment for all students and staff members.
 In addition they file many cases with the 17th Judicial District Attorney’s Office, mentors students, assist in planning large events, facilitate group sessions, or present classroom instruction on various law related topics.
-They are a resource set in place to address problems and enhance the operations within each assigned school.
+During the summer months, the Youth Services staff work to connect with community youth through a variety of community engagement initiatives.

 Officer Chris Delein